thadia/WinQ/README.md

 # WinQ
-Tiny web application where you can find quotes.
+Tiny web application where you can search quotes.
 I used HTML/CSS, AngularJS and ElasticSearch.

 **ElasticSearch data example:**